13 Types Of Fishing Rods & How To Choose The Right Rod?

 Bolognese Rods

 Most anglers (even experienced ones) have not heard of bolo rods, let alone used one!
 These rods are almost exclusively used in Europe fishing on rivers or even in the sea.
-They are unique due to their long length which often can reach up to 30 feet.
+They are unique due to their long length, often reaching up to 30 feet.

-Bolo fishing is almost always done standing up, the purpose of the long rod is to ensure the line is not on the surface of the water.
+Bolo fishing is almost always done standing up; the purpose of the long rod is to ensure the line is not lying on the water’s surface.
 This allows the angler to naturally present, keep the bait in a specific spot, and not allow it to drift down the river or the sea current.

 It’s a technique that is not easy to accomplish but is a proven tactic when done correctly.